StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 ##### Offerzen Make (2017-Present, Part Time)

-Occasionally, I act as a "Make Master", a developer coach if you will, for the Make Days hosted by OfferZen.
+Occasionally, I act as a 'Make Master', a developer coach if you will, for the Make Days hosted by OfferZen.
 These are day-long courses on varying topics (AR, NLP, IoT) that help developers learn something new and encourage creativity.

 ###### Roles + Responsibilities
 * **Make Master**: